CRMTH/RITHM/README.md

 # Project team updates:

+_**`01 Sep.
+2018`** We received an new research allocation to use the [Bridges](https://www.psc.edu/bridges) infrastructure at Pittsburgh Supercomputing Center (XRAC-SBE180005; PI: [Primack](https://www.dom.pitt.edu/dgim/faculty_info.aspx/Primack4945)).
+Future publications from our group [should acknowledge](https://www.psc.edu/allocations/acknowledgement-in-publications) that this work "is supported by NSF award number ACI-1445606, at the Pittsburgh Supercomputing Center (PSC)."_

 _**`24 Jul.
 2018`** [New Twitter Developer rules](https://blog.twitter.com/developer/en_us/topics/tools/2018/new-developer-requirements-to-protect-our-platform.html) will require additional documentation and review of applications for Twitter API access._

 _**`04 Apr.
 2018`** - [Our research paper](https://doi.org/10.2105/AJPH.2018.304497) related to RITHM development has been accepted for publication at American Journal of Public Health.
 This paper provides practical considerations for enhancing the validity and reproducibility of Twitter content analysis._